sitespeedio/sitespeed.io/docs/_posts/2018-05-10-browsertime-3.0.md

 We got some breaking changes, please read about them before you upgrade.

 * Since we updated to Firefox Quantum (and the new HAR Export trigger) timing metrics will change for you.
 Quantum is faster/slower for your site.
 * Store extra JSON and screenshots per run (and collect stats between runs).
 We want to make Browsertime as mean and clean as possible: Store all extra JSONs (chrome trace categories, console log and more), and the screenshots between runs (before they where stored on exit).
-This is good because it will decrease the memory impact but it is non backward compatible change!
+This is good because it will decrease the memory impact but it is non-backward compatible change!
 Sitespeed.io and other tools need to change how they handle extra JSONs and the screenshot.
-Browsertime users that uses browsertime from the command line will not see any change.
+Browsertime users that use browsertime from the command line will not see any change.
 We also moved most stats to be collected between runs, that is needed for CPU stats since we store the data and throws it away between runs [#449](https://github.com/sitespeedio/browsertime/pull/449).
 * We disabled the old HAR Export trigger (max Firefox 54).
 And we now uses the new [https://github.com/devtools-html/har-export-trigger/](https://github.com/devtools-html/har-export-trigger/) that needs Firefox 61 or later to work.
 * We renamed the options to get Visual Metrics to be <code>--visualMetrics</code> instead of --speedIndex.
 When we first introduced Visual Metrics Speed Index was more known, but it has always been a thorn in the side to call the option that.
 In Docker we collect Visual Metrics by default.
 * We use [sharp](http://sharp.pixelplumbing.com/) to store/convert screenshots.
 Screenshots are now located in the screenshots folder, named after each run.
 Default are now jpg screenshots. [#468](https://github.com/sitespeedio/browsertime/pull/468).
 Before it was png.